ryansafner/website/content/post/if-youre-going-to-learn-r-learn-the-tidyverse/index.md

 The [second
 R-class](https://metricsf19.classes.ryansafner.com/class/04-class/) I
 taught students all about data visualization with `ggplot2`.
-Not only do I think it is aesthetically superior to anything from Base R,[2] it also allows students to think about the important elements of a plot, and optimize each one accordingly, with the “grammar of graphics.”
+Not only do I think it is aesthetically superior to anything from Base R,^[If it was not clear in my posts by now, I have high aesthetic standards.] it also allows students to think about the important elements of a plot, and optimize each one accordingly, with the “grammar of graphics.”
 This is a pretty steep learning curve compared to typing `plot(y,x)` and seeing a